EFTEC/BladeOne/README.md

 </html>
 ```

 bad too: (check the empty line at the bottom).
-This is not as bad but a small annoying.
+This is not as bad but a small annoyance.
 ```html
 @endsection(line carriage)
 (empty line)